The Permit Counter Becomes the Plan-Review Model

 The permit counter is where a private drawing becomes a civic request.
 Before a wall is framed, a restaurant opens, a garage becomes an apartment, or a burned house is rebuilt, the proposal must be translated into plans, fees, comments, corrections, and eventually permission.

 That translation is not clerical decoration.
-The International Code Council describes code enforcement as beginning with permit applications and plan review, where construction documents are examined for compliance before work proceeds.
-ICC also describes plan reviewers as examining construction documents, citing deficiencies against code sections, and preserving records of permits, fees, inspections, notices, and orders.
+The International Code Council describes code enforcement as beginning with a permit application and plan review, where construction documents are examined for compliance before work proceeds.
+ICC also describes code officials as preserving records of permit applications, issued permits, fees, inspections, notices, and orders.
+The International Building Code is a model code adopted through governmental procedures, often with local amendments.
+The local record matters because the applicable rule is not simply "the code" in the abstract.
+It is the adopted code, local ordinance, overlay, edition, interpretation, and project file.

 The permit counter sits between paper and physical consequence.
-It is where exit width, setbacks, fire separation, drainage, accessibility, occupancy, local amendments, and zoning classifications become enforceable comments.
+It is where exit width, setbacks, fire separation, drainage, accessibility, occupancy, historic districts, fire zones, floodplains, local amendments, and zoning classifications become enforceable comments.
 A model at this point is not just a helpful search box.
 It is reading the city before the city reads the building.

 What Is Being Automated